NoFussComputing/ansible_collection_phpipam_scan_agent/docs/projects/ansible/collection/phpipam_scan_agent/index.md

 This is displayed within the subnet interface next to the `Discover new hosts` field.
 Whenever a scan report is received by the server this filed is updated to reflect the last scan time.

+### Scan Agent

+- Location `Administration -> Scan agents [Last access]`

+This is displayed within the Scan Agent table in column `Last access`.
+When ever the scanner checks in, the time of the checkin is used to update the field.

+- Location `Subnet -> Scan agent [Last Check]`

+This is displayed within the subnet interface next to `Scan agent` field.
+When ever the scanner checks in, the time of the checkin is used to update the field.

 ## Development Notes

 Contributions to this project are welcome.
 Below you will find some useful commands for use during development.